jcastp/org-scribe/tests/README.md

 Copyright (C) 2025 Javier Castilla

-Tests are part of the emacs-writing package and share the same license.
+Tests are part of the org-scribe package and share the same license.